Work Experience, Apprenticeship Training

 Please come visit the Career Centre in Room 203

 Open Monday-Friday 8:10-3:10pm

 Work Experience is comprised of pre-placement classroom assignments, placement activities including successful completion of 90 hours (minimum) at a community worksite(s), and post-placement assignments.
-Work Experience Teachers and the Work Experience Facilitator will work with students individually and in small groups to assist students with choosing and obtaining relevant and meaningful placements.
+The Work Experience teacher and the Work Experience facilitator will work with students individually and in small groups to assist students with choosing and obtaining relevant and meaningful placements.

 DO YOU HAVE AN OPPORTUNITY TO HAVE A STUDENT EXPERIENCE YOUR WORK ENVIRONMENT?

 If you do, we would also welcome a call or email from you.
 We are always happy to have new host employers!!!
 Contact Mrs. Oliver at firstname.lastname@example.org or 604-903-3700 Local 809909.